Kirra spent months moving around mainstream schools.

 “The teachers here understand where you are and guide you in the right direction.”

 Kirra is now 15 and in Year 10.
-She joined the Next Steps transition program – designed by Youth Off The Streets’ RTO Manager Mikaela Gambuzza – to discover her career goals and develop a clear pathway to work.
+She joined the Next Steps transition program – designed by Youth Off The Streets’ RTO Manager Mikaela Gambuzza to provide training and employment for young people – to discover her career goals and develop a clear pathway to work.

 It includes a mix of accredited and non-accredited workshops, with units taken from the Certificate II in Skills for Work and Vocational Pathways.